tud-amr/amr-lmpcc/README.md

-# Local Model Predictive Contouring Control for Dynamic Environments
+# Model Predictive Contouring Control for Collision Avoidance in Unstructured Dynamic Environments

 This repository contains the code for the paper:

-**<a href="https://arxiv.org/abs/1803.10892">Local Model Predictive Contouring Control for Dynamic Environments</a>**
+**<a href="https://ieeexplore.ieee.org/document/8768044">Model Predictive Contouring Control for Collision Avoidance in Unstructured Dynamic Environments</a>**
 <br>
 <a href="http://www.tudelft.nl/staff/bruno.debrito/">Bruno Brito</a>,
 <a href="">Boaz Floor</a>,